 Thanks to all the LIS staff who responded to the LIS Website Team’s survey!
 There were 63 responses to our 2009 survey, prior to the redesign of the LIS Website, and 24 responses to our more recent survey, after the launch of the new site.
 In this post, I will share some of the results of these surveys and compare the feedback between the two surveys.
 I’ll discuss the student survey in another post.

 Are you sick of automatically getting every last post and comment from this blog fed to your RSS reader or your email?
 Think ★ The Essentials is anything BUT essential?
 Don’t despair–you have options to get just the blog posts or comments you need.
-More →
+Continue reading →